List of Tohoku Initiatives

 Tohoku 10x26 Windows

-Information Provision / Project Introduction / Documentation, University
+Information Provision / Project Introduction / Documentation, Academic

 Organized by the students and alumni of Tokyo University of Foreign Studies and translated into 26 languages, the web-site shows what is going on Tohoku(東北), the affected area in Japan by the earthquake of March, focusing on 10 local groups.
 Through photographs, we will convey the will of the people toward reconstruction of their severely damaged cites to the world.
-To appeal for the public consciousness and continued support, lest the disaster be forgotten, is our main purpose.
+The project is no longer active.

 Based in: Tokyo